“One day Jesus was praying in a certain place. When he finished, one of his disciples said to him, “Lord, teach us to pray.” Luke 11:1

 In confusing times, it’s necessary to lean into praying for God’s direction, because He desires to lead you.

 His ways are better.
 Let’s follow Him.

 * * * * *

-What do you need God to forgive you of today?
+What is a temptation that you need God to lead you out of?